Louise Faure-Favier

-Louise Faure-Favier (12 December 1870 – 5 March 1961) was a French writer and aviator.
+Jeanne Lucie Augustine Claudia Faure-Favier (12 December 1870 – 5 March 1961), known as Louise Faure-Favier ([lwiz fɔʁ favje]), was a French writer and aviator.
 She is considered by some to be the first French woman to work as a professional journalist.
 She also wrote the first French novel about civil aviation.

 Biography

-She was born Jeanne Lucie Augustine Claudia Faure-Favier in Firminy, 12 December 1870.
+Faure-Favier was born in Firminy on 12 December 1870.

-Faure-Favier travelled on the first civil aviation flight in France.
+She travelled on the first civil aviation flight in France.
 She developed the first official guides in France for aviation tourism.
 With Lucien Bossoutrot, she set a speed record for a flight between Paris and Dakar in 1919.
-In 1930, it set a speed record for the round trip flight between Paris and Baghdad.
+In 1930, Faure-Favier set a speed record for the round trip flight between Paris and Baghdad.
 She was a passenger on the first commercial night flight between Paris and London and wrote about it in the magazine L'Illustration.
 She took part in the first live radio broadcast from a plane flying over Paris.

 She was also a pioneer in journalism, writing columns particularly in the field of aeronautics, such as the one on Le Bourget airport.
 In Le Matin, she is a committed feminist as she wrote a column entitled "La vie féminine".
 She collaborates successively or simultaneously with numerous titles such as: le Matin; le Figaro; Paris-Midi; le Temps; L'Œuvre; le Journal; L'Éclair; la Revue Bleue; le Mercure de France; L'Aérophile; les Ailes; la Revue Palladéenne and La Nef.

 She elaborated the first official guides in France for air tourism, illustrated in part by her own aerial photographs in the series of Guides de voyages aériens (Paris-Tunis, Paris-Lausanne, Paris-London).